TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson_204_conditionals.md

     1. Sometimes there are more than two possibilities and we need more than two branches.
 One way to express a computation like that is a chained conditional:
     2. Show the syntax of elif
 3. Lab
-    1. Convert the triangle program written in snap into python
+    1. Convert the triangle program written in snap into Python
     2. Write a program that simulates a list index using if statements.
 4. Opportunities for more
     1. If students are moving quickly, this lesson can move onto lists.